-- A. The equipment examination must be closely coordinated and related to the flight portion of the skill test, but must not be given during the flight portion of the skill test. - B. The equipment examination should be administered prior (it may be the same day) to the flight portion of the skill test.
+- A. The equipment examination must be closely coordinated and related to the flight portion of the skill test. - B. The equipment examination should be administered prior (it may be the same day) to the flight portion of the skill test.

-- C. The examiner may accept written evidence of the equipment exam if the exam is approved by the Director and administered by an individual authorized by the Director. - D. The examiner shall use whatever means deemed suitable to determine that the applicant's equipment knowledge meets the standard.
+- C. The examiner may accept written evidence of the equipment exam if the exam is approved. - D. The examiner shall use whatever means deemed suitable to determine that the applicant's equipment knowledge meets the standard.